labarlab-emorep/func_model/README.md

     2. First-level models: Confound files by mining fMRIPrep *_desc-confounds_timeseries.tsv files.
     2. All-models: Design FSF files by populating pre-generated templates found at `func_model.reference_files.design_template_<model-level>_<model-name>_desc-*.fsf`.
 For first-level models, desc-full designs are for runs 1-3, 5-7 while desc-short designs are for runs 4, 8.
 4. Schedule child jobs to parallelize executing each design file via FSL's `feat`.
-5. Upload output data to Keoki via labarserv2
+5. Upload output data to the lab data server via the lab server
 6. Clean up session directories on DCC.

 Modeled output is organized in the derivatives sub-directory 'model_fsl':